 Here are some dos:

-- Do sign up for 8fit to for effective cardio at home.
+Do to for effective cardio at home.
 You’ll get the variety your body needs to strengthen and burn fat properly.

 Get up and get moving.
 Your body will thank you now — and in the future.